cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/explanation/design_document.md

 2. Weird/wonky mechanics should be either reworked or removed.
 If there is value in retaining them, they should be clearly communicated to the player through UI.

-3. Everything should fill its own niche or have its own purpose, e.g. we have too many firearms and clutter benefits nobody.
+3. Each mechanic/item/monster/etc. should fill its own niche or have its own purpose, e.g. there shouldn't be many different effects that penalize the character in the same way, or a dozen of guns that differ only in name and +1 to damage value.
+If such variety is desired, it should be relegated to mods.

+3.1 Clutter benefits nobody.
 If these additions are just more bloat, mainline mod it.
    Examples are guns, books, food, drugs, morale items, furniture variants, clothes.
    Opt-out is preferred for additional bloat, and Opt-in for things that change game theme. e.g. Magical Nights, Aftershock, CRIT.
 When in doubt, ask.